lolo859/vodka/docs/vodka-lib-usage.md

 - `std::string verbose_context` : the verbose mode selected by the user, `a`, `r` or `e`.
 Choose `e` for normal output mode.
 - `int main_logstep_context` : the step of the main process of transcoding.
 Put any number if `verbose_context` is `e`.
 - `std::string last_logstep_context` : the number of step in the main process.
 Put any string if `verbose_context` is `e`.
-- `std::map<std::string,vodka::variables::element>` : the map of all the variables already existing before this instruction
+- `std::map<std::string,vodka::variables::VariableContainer> variablesdict_context` : the map of all the variables already existing before this instruction

 ---

-### `class vodka::instruction::treatement`
+### `class vodka::instruction::CallTreatement`

-This is the class that transcode vodka instruction call into a list of usable `vodka::syscalls::syscall_container`.
+This is the class that transcode vodka instruction call into a list of usable `vodka::syscalls::SyscallContainer`.

 **Arguments that should be set just after declaration:**
-- `vodka::library::instruction_call call` : the instruction call with all his context
+- `vodka::library::instruction_call instruction_call` : the instruction call with all his context

-**Arguments that indicate the output (only set after treatement):**
+**Arguments that indicate the output (only set after call_treatement):**
-- `std::vector<vodka::syscalls::syscall_container> syscall_output` : the list of syscall object that should be added in the kernel code output
+- `std::vector<vodka::syscalls::SyscallContainer> syscall_output` : the list of syscall object that should be added in the kernel code output
 - `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the instruction call object that was modified

 **Arguments that should be set by method:**
-- `bool checked` : should be set with the value returned by the `treatement` method (need to be set manually in the main program).
-Defaulted to `false` but if the value doesn't change after a call on `treatement`, the line doesn't pass the test and can't be consideer valid.
+- `bool checked` : should be set with the value returned by the `call_treatement` method (need to be set manually in the main program).
+Defaulted to `false` but if the value doesn't change after a call on `call_treatement`, the line doesn't pass the test and can't be consideer valid.

 **Method:**
-- `bool treatement(sources_stack lclstack)` : automatically choose the expected treatement for the instruction call and transcode it into syscall.
+- `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the instruction call and transcode it into syscall.
 The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
-It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `vodka_instruction`.**
+It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `call_treatement`.**